nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C: Non Functional Requirements

-1. Should be able to hold atleast 100 tasks.
+1. Should be able to hold at least 100 tasks.
 2. Should be able to display request under 0.5 seconds.
 3. Should work on any mainstream OS as long as it has Java 8 or higher installed.
 4. Should be able to operate without internet connection.